 - you still have pain after 7 days of use (or 5 days if treating a child);

-- you have a skin rash, ongoing headache, or any redness or swelling; or
+- you have a skin rash, ongoing headache, nausea, vomiting, redness or swelling; or

-- if your symptoms get worse, or if you have any new symptoms.
+- your symptoms get worse, or if you have any new symptoms.

 Store at room temperature away from heat and moisture.

 What happens if I miss a dose?

-Since acetaminophen is used when needed, you may not be on a dosing schedule.
-Skip any missed dose if it's almost time for your next dose.
+Acetaminophen is used when needed.
+If you are on a dosing schedule, skip any missed dose.
 Do not use two doses at one time.

 What happens if I overdose?